 1) Insert shoe trees and remove laces while cleaning to expand the vamp (the top of the shoe) and smooth any creases in the material so shampoos and sprays get into all the little nooks.

-2) Spray the shoe with a suede cleansing shampoo (from 30 cms away to ensure even spray), and allow to sit for a few minutes.
+2) Spray the shoe with a suede & nubuck shampoo (from 30 cms away to ensure even spray), and allow to sit for a few minutes.

 3) With an old toothbrush, brush down the welts (the part of the shoe where the upper and sole meet), of the shoes, working around the toe where most dirt build up will occur.

-4) Using the Nubuck and Suede brush, brush in the direction of the natural grain of the suede, or gently all over nubuck.
+4) Using the suede & nubuck brush, brush in the direction of the natural grain of the suede, or gently all over nubuck.

 5) Spray the shoe with stain and waterproof remover, and allow to dry overnight.